igorgad/autoSyncNN/README.md

 # autoSyncNN
-An auto encoder architecture to audio signal synchronization
+An auto encoder architecture for synchronization of audio signals